Effects and aftermath of rape: Suicide

 Survivors of rape are more likely to attempt or commit suicide.
 The association remains, even after controlling for sex, age, education, symptoms of post-traumatic stress disorder and the presence of psychiatric disorders.
 The experience of being raped can lead to suicidal behavior as early as adolescence.
 In Ethiopia, 6% of raped schoolgirls reported having attempted suicide.
 They also feel embarrassed to talk about what had happened to them.
 A study of adolescents in Brazil found prior sexual abuse to be a leading factor predicting several health risk behaviours, including suicidal thoughts and attempts.

 Sociological impact and mistreatment of victims

-After a sexual assault, victims are subjected to investigations and, in some cases, mistreatment.
+After a sexual assault, victims are subjected to investigations and, in most cases, mistreatment.
 Victims undergo medical examinations and are interviewed by police.
 During the criminal trial, victims suffer a loss of privacy and their credibility may be challenged.
 Sexual assault victims may also experience secondary victimization and victim blaming including, slut-shaming and cyberbullying.
 During criminal proceedings, publication bans and rape shield laws operate to protect victims from excessive public scrutiny.